Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-bookswap-besties-v2-even-bestier/docs/DESIGN.md

 #### Key screens include:

 - Login/Home
-- Browse Books
-- My Library, Wishlist, Matches
+- My Library - Books a User owns.
-- Messages and Notifications
+- My Listings - Books a user has available to sell/swap.
+- My Wishlist - Books a user is actively seeking.
+- All Listings - Books for sale across the whole platform.
+- Browse Books - A place to find new books, and add them to your Library or Wishlist.
+- Transactions - A history of completed transactions and their details.
+- Notifications - A place to recieves offers and updates on pending transactions.
-- Profile and Shipping Center
+- Profile and Shipping Center - A place to edit your profile information and create shipping labels for sold/swapped items.
-- Help and FAQ's
+- Help and FAQ's - The help page.

 ### 4.2 Navigation Structure

 #### Home:
 - Login / Register

-- Featured Books (For Sale / Swap)
+#### My Library
+- Search library
+- Edit/Review books
+- remove books from Library

+#### My Listings
+- Create listing
+- Edit listing
+- Save listing

+#### My Wishlist
+- View books on wishlist

+#### All Listings
-- Quick Search
+- Search for listings
-- How It Works
+- Offer to buy/swap other listed books.

 #### Browse Books:
-- Search: title, author, genre, ISBN
+- Search: title, author
 - Filters:
-  - Condition
-  - Transaction Type
-  - Price Range
-  - User Rating
-  - Location
-- Sort Options
-  - Newest
+  - Title
-  - Price
+  - Author
-  - Condition
+  - Genre

-#### My Library & Matches & Wishlist:

-- Add Book to Library
+- Add book to Library
-- Your Books
-  - Toggle Available / Unavailable
-- Manage Listings
-- Suggested Matches
-- Pending Reviews (linked to your books)
-- Wishlist
-  - Wishlist Alerts
+- Ad book to Wishlist

-#### Messages & Notifications:
+#### Notifications:
 - Incoming Swap Offers
 - Counter-Offers
 - Wishlist Notifications

-- Shipping Updates
+#### Transactions
+- View Active/Pending/Completed transactions

 #### Profile & Shipping Center:

 - Edit Account
 - Addresses & Payment Info
-- View Personal Reviews
 - Shipment Tracking (Mocked)
 - Generate Shipping Label (Mocked)
 - Shipping Cost Estimator (Mocked)